GuillenMario/msc-applied-ai-projects/big_data/README.md

 # Big Data Project – MSc Applied AI

+**Status:** This project is currently in its draft phase.
+The structure, workflows, and notebooks are in place and reviewable, but some sections (metrics, results) may still be refined.

 This section is a standalone project developed during my **Master’s in Applied Artificial Intelligence**, focusing on **big data ingestion, processing, machine learning, and reporting** using PySpark and related tools.

 The project simulates an **end-to-end big data pipeline**:
 1. Reading and writing large datasets in efficient formats.